top of page

 It involves something that captures or draws away one's mental or physical concentration, causing a loss of focus or productivity.
 Distractions can be external, such as noise, interruptions, or environmental stimuli, or internal, such as intrusive thoughts or emotions.
 They can arise from various sources, including electronic devices, social media, personal concerns, or unexpected events.
 Distractions can hinder one's ability to effectively complete tasks, make decisions, or engage in meaningful activities.
 They often lead to decreased efficiency, reduced performance, and a sense of time being wasted.
 Managing distractions is important in maintaining productivity and concentration, requiring techniques such as creating a conducive environment, setting priorities, practicing mindfulness, or utilizing strategies to minimize interruptions and regain focus.

-Example sentences of distraction
+Example sentences containing distraction

 1. The constant ringing of my phone is a major distraction while I'm trying to study.